Eve Mosher

-Eve Mosher is an American environmental artist living and working in Scotland.
+Eve Mosher is an American environmental artist living and working in Northeast Scotland.
 She is best known for her public art installation HighWaterLine, which premiered in New York City in 2007.
 Her predictions about where waters would rise due to climate change were validated by flood levels during Hurricane Sandy in 2012.
-Other locations for installations of HighWaterLine include Miami, Florida, where it was created with the help of volunteers (2013) and Philadelphia, Pennsylvania (2014).
-Installations have been discussed for Dublin, Ireland, and London, England.
+Other locations for installations of HighWaterLine include Miami, Florida, where it was created with the help of volunteers (2013) Bristol, England and Philadelphia, Pennsylvania (2014).

+She is co-founder of Works on Water, an artist-run organisation which supports artists working on, in and with the water.
+She is also co-founder of play:groundNYC an organisation dedicated to transforming the city of New York through play.

+More recent works include a role as the River Animateur for Findhorn Watershed Initiative in partnership with Findhorn Bay Arts, and currently Eve is the embedded artist of Sea Change - Montrose, a project initiated by Culture for Climate Scotland that seeks to co-create coastal futures with the communities impacted by climate change.

 Early works

 Eve Mosher initially worked as a studio artist, creating abstract interpretations of the natural and built environments through drawings, sculptures, and installations.
 Then, in 2006, she felt a need to do something in response to climate change and began to brainstorm ideas.

 She was an Exhibiting Artist at Eyebeam in 2008 and 2009.